-App monetisation despite Apple’s iOS14 privacy features: how app operators secure their ad revenue
+In-App monetization after Apple’s iOS 14 privacy features: how app operators can secure their ad revenue

 Table of contents

 What does this mean?
-The user must now be asked directly whether his or her app/website activities may be tracked by means of IDFA in order for app operators to be able to display targeted personalised advertising.
-Although this may sound like the best news for data protection, it will be a nuisance for many users – and poses a whole new challenge for the app industry.
-But why, actually?
+The user must now be asked directly whether their activities may be tracked by means of the IDFA in order for app operators to be able to display targeted personalized advertising.
+Although this may sound like the best news for data protection, it will be a nuisance for many users, and poses a whole new challenge to the app industry.
+But why?

 Would you like to be tracked by your app?
 Probably not!